Select Justice

 California Gender Equality Law

-But through all strata of the workplace, Californians are protected by gender equality laws – or at least they should be.
-The laws in California are sometimes cited as being more complicated than in other states, but they are also more comprehensive, offering women more rights and legal recourse than most states.
-If you are unsure of your rights on gender pay parity, you should speak to a gender equality attorney for advice on how to pursue an equal pay lawsuit in California.
+Through all strata of the workplace, Californians are protected by gender equality laws – or at least they should be.
+The laws in California are sometimes cited as being more complicated than those in other states, but California’s laws are also more comprehensive, offering women more rights and legal recourse than most states.
+If you believe you’ve been unfairly compensated due to your gender, you should speak to a gender equality attorney for advice on how to pursue an equal pay lawsuit in California.

 California Equal Pay Act Statute of Limitations

 A statute of limitations is the maximum amount of time that can elapse before legal proceedings are filed.
 In short, if too much time has elapsed from the time the offense was committed, then you might not be able to file a lawsuit.
-If you are unclear on your rights under the statute of limitations, then contact a pay equality law firm.
-When it comes to gender pay equality statute of limitations in California, the law is fairly clear: You have two years to file the case from the date of violation; three years if the discrimination was willful on the part of the employer.
-For clarity, the violation date here usually refers to the date of the paycheck, or paychecks, in question.
+If you are unclear on your rights under the statute of limitations, it’s important to contact a pay equality law firm.
+When it comes to the gender pay equality statute of limitations in California, the law is clear: You have two years from the date of the violation to file the case; and three years to file if the discrimination was willful on the part of the employer.
+For clarity, the violation date usually refers to the date of the paycheck, or paychecks, in question.

 California Equal Pay Act Cases

-Oracle and Riot Games are two companies with a massive global reach whose pay legal discrimination cases have become a widespread controversy among equal pay campaigners.
-However, there are gender discrimination issues across every type of industry in California.
-It does not matter if you work in a dry cleaner, a restaurant, or have a high-powered tech job in Silicon Valley: equal pay law is there to protect you.
-If you believe you are being paid less than a male colleague for, as the law states, “substantially similar work,” then you should consider contacting a qualified employment lawyer to seek compensation.
+Oracle and Riot Games are two companies with massive global reach.
+These equal pay discrimination cases have created widespread controversy.
+Despite arguments from some, there are gender discrimination issues across every industry in California.
+No matter your industry, and no matter your pay grade, equal pay law exists to protect you.
+If you’re a woman who believes you are being paid less than a male colleague for, as the law states, “substantially similar work,” you should consider contacting a qualified employment lawyer to learn whether you may be eligible for compensation.

 California Equal Pay Act FAQs